 When Your Ads Are Shorter Than Your List of Favorite Snacks

-Here are some findings of quick, effective retargeting ads:
+Here are some examples of quick, impactful retargeting ads:

 1. For Abandoned Carts: